-Gross Alpha: Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+Gross Alpha: During the year, we had and on-going violation for Gross Alpha.
+Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
-Our system has signed an Agreement with MDH and we are studying alternatives available for corrective action.
+Our system is studying alternatives for corrective action.